 The weather is getting colder so why not utilize your extra time spent indoors enjoying one of these classic pieces of environmental literature.
-Go ahead and cozy up with one of the following great reads:
+Go ahead and cozy up with any of the following sustainability books:

 1) Silent Spring by Rachel Carson

 Every once in a while a book comes along that has such a profound effect on society that it creates a movement for awareness and change.
 Rachel Carson’s book, Silent Spring, is one of those.
 Silent Spring discusses the dangers of pesticide use, specifically focusing on the use of DDT (dichlorodiphenyltrichloroethane).
 It methodically described how DDT entered the food chain and accumulated in the fatty tissues of animals, including human beings, causing cancer and genetic damage.
 A single application on a crop, she wrote, killed insects for weeks and months, and not only the targeted insects but countless more, remaining toxic in the environment even after it was diluted by rainwater.
 The most important legacy of Silent Spring was a new public awareness that nature was vulnerable to human intervention.
 Conservation had never raised much broad public interest, for few people really worried about the disappearance of wilderness.
 But the threats Carson had outlined — the contamination of the food chain, cancer, genetic damage, the deaths of entire species — were too frightening to ignore.
 For the first time, the need to regulate industry in order to protect the environment became widely accepted, and environmentalism was born.

 2) A Sand County Almanac by Aldo Leopold